SGKolibri/portfolioSamuelCustodio/README.md

 - **Animated WebGL background** — A dithered wave rendered with Three.js reacts to mouse position in real time, providing a dynamic visual layer behind all sections.

-- **Three color themes** — Light, Dark, and Catppuccin Mocha.
+- **Two color themes** — Main (dark) and Catppuccin Mocha.
 The selected theme persists via React context and transitions smoothly across all CSS custom properties.

 - **Scroll-driven animations** — Sections and text blocks animate into view using Framer Motion and a custom ScrollReveal component with configurable blur and rotation.